 Mild traumatic brain injury recovery can take some time.
 However, there are some proven ways to promote a faster recovery.
 These include:

 - Cognitive rest.
 After a concussion, the brain devotes most of its energy towards healing itself.
 This leaves fewer cognitive resources to perform other actions.
 Practicing cognitive rest simply means avoiding all mentally taxing activities, such as driving, studying, or using smartphones or computers.
-After a few days, you can gradually increase activity again.
+After a few days, you can gradually increase these activities again.

 - Sleep.
 Sleep is a restorative state that allows your brain to recover from stress and injury.
 This makes sleep one of the most important parts of concussion recovery.

 - Exercise.
-Studies show that low impact exercise, such as low intensity walking, contributes to a reduction of symptoms in those with mild traumatic brain injury and shortens recovery time.
+Studies show that low-impact exercise, such as low-intensity walking, contributes to a reduction of symptoms in those with mild traumatic brain injury and shortens recovery time.

 - Hydrate.
 Dehydration impairs the brain’s ability to repair itself.
 Therefore, to promote a healthy recovery from mild TBI, try to drink at least half of your body weight in ounces every day.